shermp/kobo-rclone/README.md

 ## And kobo-rclone?
 kobo-rclone is both a wrapper for the rclone binary to sync ebooks onto a Kobo ereader wirelessly, and a metadata parser/updater, when used in conjunction with Calibre's "Connect to folder" feature.
 More specifically, kobo-rclone can currently add series information to book entries after a sync.

+## Changelog
+**0.2.0**
+* Now integrates FBInk as a static library in the binary.
+No need to download it separately now.
+Instead, a wrapper called go-fbink has been created.
+* Uses the newly created `fbink_button_scan()` function to detect the Nickel USB connect screen.
+Additionally, it also handles pressing the button automatically as well.
+Dumping your own touch event is no longer necessary.
+* Safety checks added to ensure filesystem mounts/unmounts occur as they should.

+**0.1.0**
+* Initial release

 ## Installing
 kobo-rclone is NOT yet suitable for everyday use, therefore no binaries are available at this point.
 Installing from source is as follows: